percona/pmm-doc/docs/using/alerting.md

 - **Grafana managed alerts**: alerts that handle complex conditions and can span multiple different data sources like SQL, Prometheus, InfluxDB, etc. These alerts are stored and executed by Grafana.
 - **Mimir or Loki alerts**: alerts that consist of one single query, written in PromQL or LogQL.
 The alert rules are stored and executed on the Mimir or Loki ruler and are completely decoupled from the PMM and Grafana runtime.
 - **Mimir or Loki recording rules**: precompute the result of expensive queries and execute alerts faster.
-With Mimir and Loki alert rules you can run alert expressions closer to your data and at massive scale, managed by the Grafana.
+With Mimir and Loki alert rules, you can run alert expressions closer to your data and at massive scale, managed by the Grafana.

 ## Alerting components
 Alerts are split into four key components: alert rules, contact points, notification policies, and silences.

 - **Alert rules**: describe the circumstances under which you want to be alerted.
-The evaluation criteria that you define determines whether an alert will fire.
+The evaluation criteria that you define determine whether an alert will fire.
 An alert rule consists of one or more queries and expressions, a condition, the frequency of evaluation, and optionally, the duration over which the condition is met.
 For example, you might configure an alert to identify and notify you when MongoDB is down.

 - **Alert templates**: provide a simplified framework for configuring complex alert rules.
 PMM includes a set of default templates with common events and expressions for alerting.
 You can also create your own templates if you need custom expressions on which to base your alert rules.

 - **Silences**: specify periods of time to suppress notifications.
-During a silence, PMM continues to track metrics and trigger alerts, but does not send notifications to the specified contact points.
+During a silence, PMM continues to track metrics and trigger alerts but does not send notifications to the specified contact points.
 Once the specified silence expires, notifications are resumed.
 For example, you can create a silence to suppress trivial notifications during weekends.

 - **Contact points**: specify how PMM should deliver Grafana-managed alerts.
 When an alert fires, a notification is sent to the specified contact points.